kingzhe2011/ps3-playground/README.md

 FOR A LIVE DEMO WITH PUBLIC TESTS TO TRY OUT, PLEASE VISIT: http://www.websploit.org/ps3/ps3-playground/

 There are a lot of files here for reference and exploration.

 Once more testing has been done, these will be cleaned up over time.

-What is working:

-- Detects firmware version and handles it based upon version